Ecommerce Shipping Guide

 Square Online offers a wide range of shipping integrations designed to enhance your Square store.
 ShipBob’s direct integration with Square allows you to offer 2-day shipping via ground to more customers.
 ShipBob automatically syncs with your Square account, allowing you to manage orders, select shipping options, and more with ease.

 You can integrate your Squarespace ecommerce store with a shipping platform to make the order management and delivery process more efficient.
-With ShipBob, the only tech-enabled 3PL partner for Squarespace, you can easily streamline orders that come in through your online store with ShipBob’s ecommerce fulfillment solution.
+With ShipBob, the only tech-enabled 3PL partner for Squarespace, you can easily streamline orders that come in through your online store with ShipBob’s ecommerce fulfilment solution.

 Craighton Berman, founder of Manual